erizov/Professor/semester_7/lecture_40_llm_fundamentals/retrieval_augmented_generation/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Retrieval Augmented Generation is used in production systems
+- **Enterprise Applications**: Retrieval Augmented Generation is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Retrieval Augmented Generation is the best solution for all problems" ✓ **CORRECT**: Retrieval Augmented Generation has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Retrieval Augmented Generation is the best solution for all problems" ✓ **CORRECT**: Retrieval Augmented Generation has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Retrieval Augmented Generation is too complex to understand" ✓ **CORRECT**: Retrieval Augmented Generation can be understood by breaking it down into smaller steps